Edible plant · fruiting

 Honeycrisp hybrid 1460 1991 University of Minnesota release.
 Crisp explosive texture, sweet-tart, the cultivar that single-handedly reshaped the US apple market in the 2000s.
 Zones 3-7, 800-1000 chill hours.
 Notoriously tricky to grow: prone to bitter pit (calcium deficiency in fruit), biennial bearing, sunburn.
 Worth it for the eating quality.

 Liberty hybrid 1095 Cornell 1978 release.
-Strong genetic resistance to apple scab, fire blight, cedar-apple rust, and powdery mileew.
+Strong genetic resistance to apple scab, fire blight, cedar-apple rust, and powdery mildew.
 The disease-resistant choice for organic or low-spray home growing.
 Zones 4-7.
 Crisp tart-sweet McIntosh-style flavor.
 Heavy reliable producer.

-Anna open-pollinated 1095 Israeli 1959 release, the gold-standard low-chill apple (200-300 hours).
+Anna open pollinated 1095 Israeli 1959 release, the gold-standard low-chill apple (200-300 hours).
 Zones 6-10, the cultivar that lets southern California, Phoenix, and similar low-chill areas grow apples.
 Sweet flavor like Golden Delicious.
 Self-fertile but better with Dorsett Golden pollination.

-Gala open-pollinated 1095 New Zealand 1934 release.
+Gala open pollinated 1095 New Zealand 1934 release.
 The most widely grown apple in the US since 2018.
 Sweet, mild, crisp, kid-friendly flavor.
 500-600 chill hours, zones 5-9.
 Early-mid season harvest.
 Self-unfruitful, needs pollinator (Fuji or Granny Smith work).

-Fuji open-pollinated 1460 Japanese 1962 release.
+Fuji open pollinated 1460 Japanese 1962 release.
 Very sweet, very crisp, excellent keeper (5+ months refrigerated).
 400-500 chill hours, zones 5-9.
 Late season harvest.
 Needs cross-pollination.
 The supermarket standard for storage apples.

-Granny Smith open-pollinated 1460 Australian 1868 chance seedling.
+Granny Smith open pollinated 1460 Australian 1868 chance seedling.
 Tart green cooking and eating apple.
 400 chill hours, zones 6-9.
 Excellent pollinator for most other apples.
 Very late season harvest, often hangs into November in the Northern Hemisphere.

 Further reading